-- 2.1 This update covers the period between April 2019 and the end of March 2020 which was almost wholly before the impact of the Covid pandemic and the first of the national lockdowns.
-Whilst the narrative reflects activity in that period, where the implementation or progress of projects or initiatives mentioned in this report has been significantly impacted by the pandemic this will be highlighted. - 2.2 The year 2019-20 saw the Development Team continue to support significant growth and development activity throughout the City as market conditions continued to be buoyant and were only marginally impacted by growing concerns during March about the potential impacts of Covid.
-We have continued to support the Council's objectives for residential and employment growth as well as supporting sporting, cultural and leisure initiatives, redevelopment and regeneration of district centres and working with colleagues in other Directorates on safeguarding and developing the Council's heritage assets, developing schools and rationalisation of Council property. - 2.3 The Development Team is also responsible for generating income for the Council, both revenue in respect of rental income from the Investment Estate and in supporting the Council's capital programme from the sale of land assets through capital receipts.
+- business as usual, with sites opening-up and operating in covid secure environments.
+Whilst this will impact on the speed and efficiency of construction the level of continued activity and pipeline work remains buoyant. - 2.4 We have continued to support the Council's objectives for residential and employment growth as well as supporting sporting, cultural and leisure initiatives, redevelopment and regeneration of district centres and working with colleagues in other Directorates on safeguarding and developing the Council's heritage assets, developing schools and rationalisation of Council property. - 2.5 The Development Team is also responsible for generating income for the Council, both revenue in respect of rental income from the Investment Estate and in supporting the Council's capital programme from the sale of land assets through capital receipts.
 Sound commercial judgement, together with a wider understanding of the Council's corporate plan objectives is required to ensure that decisions on land and property achieve the best outcomes and deliver best value for the Council.
-We are well placed to provide this role, particularly where we are involved in the outset of negotiations or policy formulation. - 2.4 The Development Team continues to provide viability advice for the Council on planning applications and also on the feasibility of development generally.
-We have input into the new checklist for planning applications to ensure the viability process outlined in policy H8 of the LDF is fully transparent.
+We are well placed to provide this role, particularly where we are involved in the outset of negotiations or policy formulation. - The Development Team continues to provide viability advice for the Council 2.6 on planning applications and on the feasibility of development generally.
+We have input into the new checklist for planning applications to ensure the viability process outlined in policy H8 of the Local Development Framework is fully transparent.
 This work area has grown as a result of the number of developers promoting schemes which are not fully compliant and due to the complexity of development appraisals that are being presented.
 The level of requests for viability assessments has remained high, and the introduction of reconciliation provisions within s106 agreements has created an added responsibility for the team.
 It is important that we seek to ensure that applicants fund the cost of this work, whether done in-house or by external consultants.
-Whilst it is too early to determine the amount of additional contributions to be secured through this process, the presence of these types of arrangements helps to mitigate the incentive for the developer to value engineer schemes and materials used.

-2.5 The following paragraphs summarise the main achievements and areas of activity over the 12 month period April 2019 to March 2020.
+Whilst it is too early to determine the amount of additional contributions to be secured through this process, the presence of these types of arrangements helps to mitigate the incentive for the developer to value engineer schemes and materials used. - 2.7 The following paragraphs summarise the main achievements and areas of activity over the reporting period, April 2019 to March 2021.